nyorain/vil/docs/own/ideas.md

 Moved from todo.md.
 Mostly ideas for experiments that might not even be possible or useful in the end.

+- When clicking on a flag, extension name or something, link to vulkan api spec regarding that item?
+Not sure how easy to do.
 - serialize command records.
 At least roughly, without referenced handles and stuff
   	- beside visualization, this would make debugging easier, allowing